alamichL/alamichL.github.io/research.md

 ---
 # Publications
 ### Preprint
-L. Alamichel, D. Bystrova, J. Arbel and G. Kon Kam King, "*Bayesian mixture models (in)consistency for the number of clusters*", 2022 ([Link](https://arxiv.org/abs/2210.14201))
+- L. Alamichel, D. Bystrova, J. Arbel and G. Kon Kam King, "*Bayesian mixture models (in)consistency for the number of clusters*", 2022+ ([Link](https://arxiv.org/abs/2210.14201))
+- C. Lawless, L. Alamichel, J. Arbel and G. Kon Kam King, "*Clustering inconsistency for Pitman–Yor mixture models with a prior on the precision but fixed discount parameter*", **AABI**, 2023

 # Conferences
 ### 2022